 You can form one bubble with one other household.

-Indoor meetings between households in the bubble are limited to a maximum of 10 people, including children, at any one time.
+The two households in the bubble can be of any size, however indoor meetings between households in the bubble are limited to a maximum of 10 people, including children, at any one time.

 To contain the risk of spreading the virus, a household cannot be part of more than one bubble.
 Therefore, members of the two households within a bubble will not be permitted to have close contact with visitors from a third household.
 They should maintain social distancing from people outside of their bubble.